ovh/ovh-ui-kit/README.md

 When publishing a new version npm or yarn will execute some common tasks:

-1. Build the project, if the build fail publish is aborted
+1. Build the project (if the build fail, publish is aborted)
 2. Change the version inside the `package.json` to the new version
-3. Commit the new `package.json` and create a new tag like `v<version>`
+3. Commit the new `package.json`
+4. Create a new tag like `v<version>`
-4. Changes and tags are pushed to the remote server
+5. Changes and tags are pushed to the remote server

 ### npm